 Dr. Edward Watson is Director of Flores MBA Program, E. J. Ourso College of Business Louisiana State University, Baton Rouge, LA 70803, U.S.A, email: email@example.com;

 Andrew Wedeman received his doctorate in Political Science from the University of California, Los Angeles in 1994 and is a Professor of Political Science at Georgia State University.
 Professor Wedeman is now beginning a new book project examining social unrest in China.

 Michael C. Wenderoth

-Michael C. Wenderoth is Associate Professor at IE Business School in Madrid, Spain. and Senior Advisor with InterChina Consulting.
-He teaches, trains, and writes on China, sales and leadership.
+Michael C. Wenderoth is an Executive Coach, professor at IE Business School in Madrid and Senior Advisor with InterChina Consulting.
+From 1994-97 he served as Project Manager of the Beijing United Family Hospital.
+Wenderoth teaches and writes on China, Leadership and Sales.

 Albert Willner is is the Director of the China Security Affairs Group, CNA China Studies, in Alexandria, VA.

 Dr. Brian Woodall is a tenured member of the faculty of Georgia Tech's Sam Nunn School of International Affairs and the recipient of a 2014-2015 Fulbright U.S. Scholar grant to Japan.